-The Latest: L.A., S.F. under citywide curfews overnight
+The Latest: Protesters assemble at Phoenix police HQ

 Authorities say there have been increased levels of violence, crime, vandalism and assaults on police officers Saturday night as the protests took a dark turn.

-Los Angeles is also under a citywide curfew and the National Guard is en route to help police quell the violence.
+Los Angeles is already under a citywide curfew overnight and the National Guard is en route to help police quell the violence.

 DALLAS - Protesters badly beat a man Saturday night after he confronted them carrying a machete to “allegedly protect his neighborhood,” according to police Sgt.
 Warren Mitchell.